xwu/xwu-swift-numerics/numeric-protocols.md

 }
 ```

 These workarounds are no longer necessary.
-For instance, in the example above,
+In the example above,
 `Foundation._IntegerLike` actually requires _fixed-width_ integer semantics
-because we need `max` and `min`, and today's version of `String.scanHex` is
+because it expects conforming types to have the `max` and `min` properties, and
+today's version of `String.scanHex` is indeed [generic over
-indeed [generic over `FixedWidthInteger`][ref 23-1].
+`FixedWidthInteger`][ref 23-1].

-However, there remain some caveats that are unique to generic programming with
+However, there remain some caveats unique to generic programming with numbers.
-numbers.
 Without attention to these details, generic implementations can suffer
 significant performance penalties or even show unexpected behavior as compared
 to concrete implementations.
 Three particular caveats are detailed below.
 First,
 however, we'll review some general advice: